Ken Daniels

-On September 6, 1997, Ken Daniels achieved his lifetime goal becoming the TV Play-by-Play voice of a National Hockey League team, hired by the Detroit Red Wings to be their lead hockey announcer on Fox Sports Detroit.
+On September 6, 1997, Ken Daniels achieved his lifetime goal becoming the TV play-by-play voice of a National Hockey League team, hired by the Detroit Red Wings to be their lead hockey announcer.

 Ken has been rewarded for his efforts on many occasions.
-In 2002, he was named by readers of the Detroit Free Press as best Play-by-Play announcer.
+In 2002, he was named by readers of the Detroit Free Press as best play-by-play announcer.
 In 2006, he won his first Michigan Emmy award for excellence in television play-by-play.
 In 2003 and 2010, Ken was named Michigan Sportscaster of the Year by the National Sportscasters and Sportswriters Association.
 Also in 2010, Ken received the Detroit Sports Media’s ‘Ty Tyson Award’ for excellence in Sports Broadcasting.
 In the spring of 2013 Ken was named “Top Sportscaster in Michigan” in a Detroit Free Press poll.
+In 2022 Ken won a Michigan Emmy for his play-by-play work on Bally Sports Detroit.

 Ken’s son Jamie had often joked, that dad needed a “summer job.”
 Unfortunately, he gave him one.
-Ken is co-founder of the Jamie Daniels Foundation dedicated to ending the shame and stigma that surrounds drug addiction, and building a long-term safe sober living home in Oakland County, Michigan.
+Ken is co-founder of the Jamie Daniels Foundation dedicated to ending the shame and stigma that surrounds drug addiction and providing support for teens, young adults, and their families struggling with Substance Use Disorder.

 Lisa Daniels-Goldman was born and raised in Toronto, Canada but relocated with her family to Michigan in 1998.
 As a stay-at-home mom, Lisa stayed busy with her children’s sports and dance schedules, while also volunteering at their schools.
 She later worked in real estate before starting her own baking business.

 After her son Jamie’s death in 2016, Lisa shut down her business and focused her time solely on the opioid crisis.
-As co-founder of the Jamie Daniels Foundation (www.jamiedanielsfoundation.org), Lisa has spoken in front of numerous audiences, including the United States House of Representatives.
+As co-founder of the Jamie Daniels Foundation, Lisa has spoken in front of numerous audiences, including the United States House of Representatives.

 In May 2021, Chris Perry was appointed the first Executive Director of the Jamie Daniels Foundation, responsible for the development and execution of strategic partnerships, fundraising, and marketing activities, as well as maintaining responsibility for the organization’s philanthropic efforts.